-Take the appropriate form, together with a class syllabus, to the History Department office (room 308).
-The departmental Director of Undergraduate Studies will examine the request and, if approval is given, sign the form, which may be picked up by the student or returned to the student’s home school records office.
-A course syllabus is required.
-Allow up to two weeks for approval.
+To receive transfer credit for a History course, send the appropriate form (either domestic or external), together with a class syllabus, to the History Department for evaluation.
+The Director of Undergraduate Studies will examine the request and, if approval is granted, sign the form, which then may be picked up by the student.
+Please allow up to two weeks for approval.

 Students who received a score of 4 or 5 on the Advanced Placement examinations in history receive credit as follows:

 - CAS HI 098 for the European History Examination

 - CAS HI 099 for the American History Examination